 On occasion, services may be conducted by one of our members with participation by the congregation.
 The Beth Ami Speakers Series sponsors noted members of the Phoenix community to speak on topics of special interest at several services during each year.

 What Traditions Has Beth Ami Established?

 We have evolved as a community not only for spiritual uplifting, but with a number of different interest groups for those who wish more social involvement and relationships.
-Groups include dinner, discussion/speaker, movie, hiking/walking, travel, mahjong, culture, and Torah study.
+Groups include dinner, movies, hiking/walking, travel, mahjong, cultural events, bridge, book discussion and Torah study.
 For more information on our social clubs, please click/tap here.